mirsella/boot2root/writeup1/readme.md

 08048b96  }
 ```

-phase3 read a number, a char, and a number. from the hint we know the char is `b`. renaming the variable we can easily understand the few checks hapenning, and find that the only correct input to get `b` is `1`, and in this case the second number must be `214`.
+phase3 read a number, a char, and a number. from the hint we know the char is `b`. renaming the variable we can easily understand the few checks happening, and find that the only correct input to get `b` is `1`, and in this case the second number must be `214`.

 ```c
 08048b98  {